 One day a week, all campers will participate in a special event.
 Survivor Day, Clue Day and Nickelodeon Day are all examples of past favorites.
 Our programming team works tirelessly to ensure that these events change from one year to the next to keep them new and exciting.
 As with our regular programs, all Special Events are planned so that activities remain age appropriate and fun for all.

 Whether on Lake Camp or Hill Camp, all campers at IHC will have the opportunity to participate in off-camp trips, in addition to the outdoor adventure trips and inter-camp athletic games.

 On Lake Camp, starting with our youngest campers, trips will include a night at a bowling alley and even a "Mystery Bus Ride" (a camp favorite) to an unknown destination.
-As our campers continue to grow within Lake Camp, trips will expand to include going to local baseball games, ice skating rinks, a trip to the local cinema, and for the oldest of the Lake Campers, a trip to the Baseball Hall of Fame in Cooperstown, NY.
+As our campers continue to grow within Lake Camp, trips will expand to include going to local baseball games, ice skating rinks, a trip to the local cinema, and a few more that we'll keep secret till they get to camp.
 In addition, all lake campers will also visit Dorney Amusement Park in nearby Allentown, PA.

-On Hill Camp, in addition to Dorney Park, bowling, baseball games, and a weekly evening visit to the local cinema, campers will participate in one multiple night trip each summer.
+On Hill Camp, they will enjoy a weekly evening visit to the local cinema and campers will participate in one multiple night trip each summer.

 Campers entering 8th grade will venture north for four days, packing in a trip to Burlington, Vermont and after enjoy the activites near town center they will be stopping at Great Escape Theme Park on the way back to camp.